armory/docs-cdaas/content/en/deployment/overview/index.md

 ### Deployment queue process

-CDaaS provides you with a simple deployment queue, which deployment requests enter if there is an in-progress deployment.
-Once the in-progress deployment is complete, CD-as-a-Service starts the most recent request to deploy.
-This minimizes the time for changes to go from PR merge to production, while ensuring deployments are reliable.
+CD-as-a-Service provides you with a simple deployment queue, which deployment requests enter if there is an in-progress deployment.
+Once the in-progress deployment is complete, CD-as-a-Service starts the most recent deployment reques.
+This minimizes the time for changes to go from PR merge to production, while ensuring reliable deployments.

+When multiple deployments enter the queue, CD-as-a-Service deploys the most recent deployment request after the in-progress deployment finishes.

 {{< figure src="deploy-queue.png" alt="When multiple deployments enter the queue, CD-as-a-Service deploys the most recent deployment request." >}}

 See the Deployment Config File [reference]({{< ref "reference/deployment/config-file/deploy-config" >}}) for how to configure the deployment queue feature.

 {{< include "dep-file/deploy-queue-unsupported-features.md" >}}

 ## How to trigger a deployment